lgrosales/seatmap/README.md

 seatmap
 =======

-Seat map using SVG and Raphael.js
+Seat map example using SVG and Raphael.js